Saint-Élie: History

 In 1873, gold was discovered in Saint-Élie.
 The mines were in the middle of the rain forest with no river connection to the outside world.
 In 1884 construction began on a Decauville railway line to Gare Tigre near Saint-Nazaire in order to access the Sinnamary River.

+In 1930, Saint-Élie became capital of the Inini territory.

 The railway line needed frequent repairs, and had over 100 bridges.
 In 1990, the railway line was abandoned when a road opened.
-The roads ends near Saint-Nazaire, and a 45-minute ferry to Petit-Saut Dam is needed to reach the outside world.
+The roads end near Saint-Nazaire, and a 45-minute ferry to Petit-Saut Dam is needed to reach the outside world.

 Gold is still the backbone of the economy.
 The gold mines are currently being exploited by Newmont Mining Corporation.
 In 1989, construction started on the Petit-Saut Dam to produce hydroelectric power.
 The dam was completed in 1994.

 Nature

 In 1996, La Trinité National Nature Reserve was founded.
 It covers 76,903 hectares and is primary tropical rain forest located in the heart of the Guyana plateau forest.